Every thriving startup succeeds on a mixture of innovative vision, specialist knowledge, and above all, perseverance.

 What is a mentor, and why might you need one?

-Broadly speaking, a mentor is an experienced and trusted figure providing guidance and advice to someone with less experience.
+Broadly speaking, a mentor is an experienced and trusted figure providing guidance and personalized advice to someone with less experience.
 Think Mr. Miyagi:

 In the startup world, a mentor is someone with a track record in taking ideas from conception to realisation.
 A startup mentor has walked the path already, and can give a less experienced entrepreneur an idea of what to expect along the way.